-City and CenterPoint will work together to build upon findings of the Compressed Natural Gas (CNG) Feasibility Study for conversion of certain fleet vehicles, specifically those that are more heavy duty.
+City and CenterPoint Energy will work together to build upon findings of the Compressed Natural Gas (CNG) Feasibility Study for conversion of certain fleet vehicles, specifically those that are more heavy duty.

 Partnership will continue conversations about infrastructure planning and projects.
-When two or more entities are planning infrastructure projects there may be economies of scale of identifying when those projects are going on and being able to accomplish more project objectives from local partners at the same time.
+When two or more entities are planning infrastructure projects there may be economies of scale in identifying when those projects are going on and being able to accomplish multiple objectives from local partners at the same time.

 City will develop RFP and procurement processes that reflect its commitment to equity in hiring and contracting.
 The City already has a number of items underway specific to this.
 The City is focusing on small businesses and is examining those more in-depth to determine if there are other steps that can be taken to be even more aggressive.

-Related to the conversation about SB 2030 or other energy standards or programs, the City will develop a revision to its LEED Building Policy to further reductions in energy for any new construction or major renovation projects.
+Related to the conversation about SB 2030 or other energy standards or programs, the City will develop a revision to its LEED Building Policy to increase reductions in energy for any new construction or major renovation projects.
 A potential pilot project has been identified for SB 2030 and depending on the results of that project it could feed into other references to SB 2030 in other segments of this Work Plan, as well as examining if that is the right standard or if there are other standards or options available.

 Discussion on City Enterprise and Coordination:

 Adam asked for more information on Items 19 and 20 and how they did or did not fit together.
 Luke replied that the CNG study reference in Item 20 was completed a year ago and was focused on certain fleet vehicle types that are more heavy duty, like maintenance or trash trucks, that have traditionally been seen as very likely candidates for conversion to CNG.
-They want to take that study and dive deeper into issues of that study.
-Item 19 is about a study that is being scoped out at the direction of Council Member ______ Johnson and is looking at the elimination of fossil fuel vehicles at the City.
+They want to dive deeper into the results of that study.
+Item 19 is about a study that is being scoped out at the direction of Council Member AndrewJohnson and is looking at the elimination of fossil fuel vehicles in the City enterprise.
 That study will be undertaken in the next year or two.
 Adam wanted to make sure that we are not duplicating effort or being wasteful by spending resources on examining CNG fleet vehicles and also looking at eliminating fossil fuel vehicles.
 CM Reich clarified that the study on elimination of fossil fuel vehicles is more of an exercise to create a primary list study, looking at how that plays out after some analysis, and would not be about elimination.
 Language was modified so staff could coordinate with the City’s existing fleet plan and there was a placeholder for this sort of activity so it is more of a phased study of what are our vehicles, what do they need, what are existing technologies, what is the cost-benefit analysis where we do see opportunities, and what sort of data justifies first steps.

 General Discussion on the 2017-2018 Work Plan:

 CVP Glidden request that Xcel Energy report back at the Q2 Board meeting on what it would like to choose as its policy leadership issue in the Work Plan.
-Laura replied that Xcel Energy is throughout the Work Plan and has done a lot of behind the scenes work that has been helpful in achieving some of the things the Partnership talked about in terms of collaboration, outreach and so forth.
+Laura replied that Xcel Energy is throughout the Work Plan and has done a lot of behind the scenes work that has been helpful in achieving some of the things the Partnership talked about in terms of collaboration, outreach, and so forth.
 She referred to the Renewable*Connect program that was recently approved by the PUC.
 [This program is described in greater detail below under Agenda Item - Policy Updates.]